ClickHouse/clickhouse-go/README.md

 * pool_size - the maximum amount of preallocated byte chunks used in queries (default is 100).
 Decrease this if you experience memory problems at the expense of more GC pressure and vice versa.
 * debug - enable debug output (boolean value)
 * compress - enable lz4 compression (integer value, default is '0')
+* check_connection_liveness - on supported platforms non-secure connections retrieved from the connection pool are checked in beginTx() for liveness before using them.
+If the check fails, the respective connection is marked as bad and the query retried with another connection. (boolean value, default is 'true')

 SSL/TLS parameters: